stefanbemelmans/advanced-react-component-practice/README.md

 * Pass the newTasks prop from App to Tasks
 * Pass the newOrders prop from App to Orders
 * Pass the tickets prop from App to Tickets
-* Pass the dateTime prop from App to TopNav to MessagePreview to DateTime
-* Pass the taskItem prop from App to TaskPanel to TaskItem
 * Pass the orders prop from App to TransactionPanel
 * Pass the messages prop from App to TopNav
 * Pass the tasks prop from App to TaskPanel